kasbench/globeco-order-generation-service/original-documentation/business-requirements.md

 5. Calculate MV according to equation 2.
 This value is a constant.
 Cash is the obtained from the position record without a securityId (null securityId).
 Assume that the price is 1, so total cash is the value of the quantity returned.
 6. Solve the non-linear optimization problem by minimizing equation 2.
 If there are multiple solutions, pick one at random.
 7. The solution in step 6 will provide new values of $u$.
 Let's call these new values $u_i^{'}$ and the original values $u_i$.
 Calculate $\Delta_i = u_i^{'} - u_i$
 8. For each $i$, create a TransactionDTO.
 If $\Delta_i$ is greater than 0, the transactionType is BUY; if less than 0, it is SELL.
 If $\Delta_i$ is 0, skip it without creating a TransactionDTO.
-The securityId is the security of position $i$, the quantity is the absolute value of $\Delta_i$.
+The securityId is the security of $s_i$, the quantity is the absolute value of $\Delta_i$.
 The tradeDate is the current systems date.
+9. For each $i$, create a driftDTO.
+The securityId is the securityId of $s_i$.
+The original quantity is the original value of $u_i$.
+The adjusted quantity is $u_i^{'}$.
+The target, highDrift, and lowDrift come from the associated model for position $s_i$.
+The field actual is calculated as $(u^{'} \cdot p)/MV$ and rounded to 4 decimal places.
-9. Create a RebalanceDTO with the portfolioId and the list of TransactionDTO.
+10. Create a RebalanceDTO with the portfolioId, the list of TransactionDTO, and the list of DriftDTO.